GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

 ## Objectives

-1. Create a Dockerfile that bundles JAR file and config.yml
+1. Create a Dockerfile that bundles your JAR file and config.yml
 1. Run the Dropwizard app locally with Docker.
 1. Deploy the Dropwizard app to Google App Engine flexible environment.